-- 21.9 During the shutdown period the following activities will not be considered a breach of the above: - a) Repairs carried out with the agreement of the FIA to a car seriously damaged during the Event preceding the shutdown period. - b) The assembly and servicing of running or static show cars, none of which may entail the production, assembly or servicing of any current car parts. - c) The operation and use of any wind tunnel or computer resource for Restricted CFD Simulations provided this is being carried out for projects with no direct relation to Formula One or for or on behalf of a competitor that is not at that time within its own shutdown period. - d) Any activity the sole purpose of which is supporting projects unconnected to Formula One, subject to the written approval from the FIA. - 21.10 All Power Unit Manufacturers must observe the same shutdown period as the one described in article 21.8 with an exception for factories based in countries where law and/or unions impose a different closing week.
+- 21.9 During the shutdown period the following activities will not be considered a breach of the above: - a) Repairs carried out with the agreement of the FIA to a car seriously damaged during the Event preceding the shutdown period. - b) The assembly and servicing of running or static show cars, none of which may entail the production, assembly or servicing of any current car parts. - c) The operation and use of any wind tunnel or computer resource for Restricted CFD Simulations-provided this is being carried out for projects with no direct relation to Formula One, or for on behalf of a Competitor that is not at that time within its own shutdown period or for the purposes of maintenance or modifications to the facility (at the exclusion of any activity defined as Restricted Wind Tunnel Testing in Appendix 8 of the Sporting Regulations). - d) The operation and use of any computer for CFD simulations provided this is being carried out for projects with no direct relation to Formula One, or for or on behalf of a competitor that is not at that time within its own shutdown period or for the purposes of system or software upgrade or maintenance (but not for activities which may be deemed as methodological development or are defined as Restricted CFD Simulations in Appendix 8 of the Sporting Regulations). - e) Any activity the sole purpose of which is supporting projects unconnected to Formula One, subject to the written approval from the FIA. - 21.10 All Power Unit Manufacturers must observe the same shutdown period as the one described in article 21.8 with an exception for factories based in countries where law and/or unions impose a different closing week.
 In this case, these factories may replace one week out of two weeks of the shutdown period by the locally imposed week.
-PU manufacturers affected by this must make a declaration to the FIA that their staff will not be permitted to transfer to work in the country that isn't shutdown during these periods. - During the shutdown period no occupancy hours nor operations hours may be incremented. - 21.11 During the shutdown period, any activity the sole purpose of which is to support projects unconnected to Formula One will not be considered a breach of Article 21.10, subject to the written approval from the FIA.
+PU manufacturers affected by this must make a declaration to the FIA that their staff will not be permitted to transfer to work in the country that isn't shutdown during these periods.

+During the shutdown period no occupancy hours nor operations hours may be incremented.

+21.11 During the shutdown period, any activity the sole purpose of which is to support projects unconnected to Formula One will not be considered a breach of Article 21.10, subject to the written approval from the FIA.